 - 6 egg yolks, (keep 4 of the egg whites & set aside)

 - 1/2 cup pomegranate arils

-For the Ice Cream (start up to 2 days, no less than 2 day ahead)
+For the Ice Cream (start no less than 2 days ahead)

 Prepare your ice cream maker, by putting the bowl in the freezer at least 24 hours before (if necessary)